adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-navigation.md

 ### <i class="fa fa-cog"> </i> Settings
-The settings button will take you to the Settings View that holds options that modify the default behavior of mdEditor.
+The settings button will take you to the Settings View, where you'll find options that modify the default behavior of mdEditor.